In Anticipation of a Journey...

 Helen Keller was quoted as saying "A bend in the road is not the end of the road... unless you fail to make the turn."
 There's quite a few bends in the road ahead for me, and for all of us.
 I encourage you and take to heart this....
 When your mind and emotions are being pulled in a direction that is not of your own making, you're likely being pulled off course.
 Stop, breath, remember your friends and family.
 Look around at the things you've been given in this life.
 Perhaps quite literally stop and breath the air, use your eyes and ears to acclimate yourself to the abundance and beauty that surrounds you.
 Look at what has been provided freely for us all to enjoy.
 One another, the outdoors, and the power of knowing we are all in this together, and never truly alone.

-These words I'll be repeating to myself as I set off on the new leg of a journey that started in April of this year.
+These words I'll be repeating to myself as I set off on the new leg of a journey that started in April of 2020.
 Five months...
 Five months of what used to be the unknown manifested into this very moment as my fingers type the words.
 I am grateful.
 I am blessed.
 I have had and incredible journey.
 I love what I do.
 I will carry on.
 I will make plans.
 I hope that you will too.
 Thank you for reading my thoughts before I set sail.
 I look forward to seeing your comments along the way.
 Have a great day, and a great night.
 I'll be thinking of you, and maybe sometime our paths will cross.